 Trakošćan Castle, Trakošćan

-Dating back to the 1200s, Trakošćan Castle in northern Croatia is one of the greatest fortresses in the country.
+Dating back to the 1200s, Trakošćan Castle in northern Croatia is one of the country’s greatest fortresses.
 Its beautiful white walls and striking red roofs provide a stark contrast to the green forest in which it stands.

-You can visit this wonderful castle and its grounds, including the park with a lake, surrounding forest and the building located next to the castle.
+You can visit this wonderful castle and its grounds, including the park with a lake, the surrounding forest,t and the building next to the castle.

 Inside, exhibits spread out all across the castle showcase what life was like for Croatian nobility—the objects and furniture on display date from between the 15th and 19th centuries.